wikipathways/wikipathways.github.io/_communities/nanomaterials.md

 For new users interested in adding new and editing existing pathways we recommend following the [HELP and USER guide](https://www.wikipathways.org/index.php/Help:Contents).

 * 2021-04-12 - Daphnia is a model system used to explore effects of nanomaterials.
-A [daphnia portal](daphnia) was started.
+A [daphnia community page](daphnia) was started.

 * 2017-03-24 - The [eNanoMapper](https://enanomapper.net/) deliverable D4.4 describing the portal is now archived at [Zenodo](https://zenodo.org/record/375613).